-Bachelors Degree in Elementary Education: University of Alabama at Huntsville Masters Degree in Library Media: University of West Alabama Instructional Leadership Certification University of West Alabama 2021 (pending completion) Positions /Honors: Instructional Technology Facilitator, 2016-2020 MSLE Teacher Certification, 2019 MSLE Therapist Certification 2021 President; Tennessee Valley Literacy Council, 2017-current Current Reading and Technology Chair, Alabama Reading Association, F.E.B.
+Bachelors Degree in Elementary Education: University of Alabama at Huntsville Masters Degree in Library Media: University of West Alabama Instructional Leadership Certification University of West Alabama 2023 Positions /Honors: Instructional Technology Facilitator, 2016-2020 MSLE Teacher Certification, 2019 MSLE Therapist Certification 2021 President; Tennessee Valley Literacy Council, 2017-current Current Reading and Technology Chair, Alabama Reading Association, F.E.B.
 Teacher of the year 2015-2016, & TVLC Literacy Teacher of the Year 2017-2018

 Mrs. Sarah Bragwell

-I am so excited about joining HIS team as a 5th and 6th grade ELA teacher this year.
-I have served as a teacher at the elementary level, Library Media Specialist, and Reading Coach at F. E. Burleson Elementary for a combined 12 years.
+I am so excited about being an ELA teacher in 5th and 6th grade this year.
+I have served as a teacher at the elementary level, a Library Media Specialist, and Reading Coach at F. E. Burleson Elementary for a combined 12 years.
 I worked as a second-grade teacher and multiage teacher at Woodmeade in Decatur for two years.
 I also hold an MSLE Therapy Level teaching certificate.
 I have a passion for teaching children to read and appreciate literature and writing!

 I have been teaching since 2000.
 I worked for two years in Decatur City at a wonderful school: Woodmeade Elementary.
-I decided to be a stay-at home mom until my children were in school and I never stopped teaching them as I was at home.
-Birth to 5 are some of the most crucial years for children to take those first steps in language acquisition to becoming readers even before beginning school.
+I decided to be a stay-at-home mom until my children were in school and I never stopped teaching them as I was at home.
+Birth to 5 is the most crucial time for children to take those first steps in language acquisition to become readers even before beginning school.
 I came back to teaching and was so fortunate to earn a position at F.E.
 Burleson Elementary in 2010.
-I have taught second and third grade while here and obtained my degree to be a Library Media Specialist in 2014.
-I served for 4 years as the Library Media Specialist and 3 years as the Reading Coach and now am in this wonderful teaching position.
-I recently completed my coursework in Instructional Leadership to be certified to be a school administrator.
+I taught second and third grade for 7 years while there and obtained my degree to be a Library Media Specialist in 2014.
+I served for 4 years as the Library Media Specialist and 3 years as the Reading Coach and now I am in this wonderful teaching position.
+I recently completed my coursework and received my certification in Instructional Leadership to be certified to be a school administrator.